-Stay Away From the Sun
+Stay Away from the Sun

 Ensure Optimal Ice Melt Storage Conditions

 Proper ice melt storage depends on the composition of the product, but when done correctly, it can preserve ice melt for up to two years.
-Most people store ice melt in sheds, garages, or warehouses.
+Most people store their ice melt in sheds, garages, or warehouses.

 How to Store Liquid Ice Melt Products